-A lot to plan; planning your lots with parking allocation planning.
+A lot to plan planning your lots.
+Lot and parking allocation planning.

 Perhaps you’re embarking on a full-scale parking master plan, or continually revising your plan year-to-year to accommodate changes and improvements.
 Understanding how to manage your lots and parking allocation planning is fundamental to the process.

 A good parking plan is well rounded, and allows for both future planning and revenue growth.
 At the same time, it maximizes the existing potential in your operation in the most effective way possible.
 At the core of your strategy should be two main categories: parking lot planning and parking allocation planning.

 First of all, in lot planning, you start with the basics.
 Define and document the physical locations of all the parking lots you have, the number of parking spaces available, and how much you charge users to park in these spots.
 You should also document the type (annual, semester, monthly, visitor, etc.) and number of permits you issue each year.
 This will help you determine the total number of permits you need and the range of permits needed for each lot.

 It’s always wise to over estimate the number of required permits.
 A standard rule of thumb might be to increase your permit inventory by 20%.
 This does not mean that you will sell these permits, instead it creates a “space” or buffer in which additional permits can be added.
 In the case of lost or stolen permits, you may want to add a few more to the lot.
 Certainly in the case of overselling you will also want to have some room to add a few more permits.